Guide to Ticks on Dogs in South Africa

-Prep your property to shoo away an unwanted visitor, the tick.
 Start with the perimeter of your property.
 Scatter or spray preventative tick spray around your home and areas that previously housed ticks.
-Ticks may prefer to find another safe zone, away from your property when they detect pesticide.
+Ticks prefer to find another safe zone, away from your property, when they detect pesticide

-It’s important to maintain and mow the lawn and frequently vacuum your home to disuade ticks from making your home their home.
-Also, try to keep the yard neat and tidy.
-Your constant efforts may clear up possible tick hiding spots.
+It’s important to maintain and mow the lawn and frequently vacuum your home to dissuade ticks from making your home theirs.
+Make sure you have a neat and tidy yard.

 Check Your Pup Daily

-Run your hands through your dog’s fur every day, and pay particular attention to the tick hotspots.
-Check your dog’s face, neck, ears, toes (in between), groin and tail area, and under his front legs.
-Ticks crawling on a dog’s coat can be brushed off and disposed of by smothering it in alcohol or soapy water.
+Run your hands through your dog’s fur daily, and pay particular attention to the tick hotspots.
+Check your dog’s face, neck, ears, toes (in between), groin and tail area, and under their front legs.
+Ticks crawling amongst a dog’s fur can be brushed off and be disposed of by smothering them in alcohol.

-There is a wide variety of available tick treatments for dogs.
-Discuss your treatment options with your vet, especially if your pet has allergies or skin conditions.
+There is a variety of tick treatments available for dogs.
+Discuss your options with your vet, especially if your pet has allergies or skin conditions.
 Tick prevention that lasts for months as opposed to a week or two is ideal as extended protection is the best way to decrease the risk of your dog getting a tick-borne disease.